HerobrineGamesYT/WallsSG/README.md

 - Loot Chest Spawning - Once the Walls Fall, loot chests will spawn in the center of the map.
 Do you want to risk getting killed for better resources, rush the enemy teams, or stay back?
 ![image](https://user-images.githubusercontent.com/74119793/198731426-5eee3c73-f9e9-4bbf-85e6-6ea76c249e6d.png)

 - Custom Sudden Death Mechanics: The World Border closes in to the center of the map for the last couple minutes of the game.
-Watch out! (https://streamable.com/yni27r Footage of an older version of the game utilizing this mechanic)
+Watch out!

 ![image](https://user-images.githubusercontent.com/74119793/198730927-618f6192-769d-40d8-a982-12393bbbf419.png)
 - These custom in-game classes: